m-couto/human_activity_recognition/Codebook.md

 **Step 4.** Appropriately label the data set with descriptive variable names.

-Having already names the columns for the subject and the activities in step 1, I then named all other columns which correspond to the experiment features.
+Having already named the columns for the subject and the activities in step 1, I then named all other columns which correspond to the experiment features.

 	names(DT)[3:ncol(DT)] <- features[index]

 **Step 5.** From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-After cleaning the data set and focussing on the variables we wanted, I created a new data set that contained the average of each experiment feature for each subject and for each activity.
+After cleaning the data set and focussing on the required variables, I created a new data set that contained the average of each experiment feature for each subject and for each activity.
 Therefore, this new table contains 30 subjects x 6 activities = 180 rows and the same number of columns with the same labels as before.

 	library(dplyr)